gleal42/Makefile-Tutorial/README.md

 	recipes
 ```

-Target is the thing we want to create (or the name of the rule).<br>
+- Target is the thing we want to create (or the name of the rule).<br>
-Pre-requisites are the thing on which the target depends on:<br>
+- Pre-requisites are the thing on which the target depends on:<br>
   - For normal pre-requisites the target needs to be rebuilt if they are updated.<br>
   - For order-only pre-requisites, these rules only run once, in case these requirements don't exist (e.g. directories only need to be built once).<br>
-Recipes are a series of commands we want to run.
+- Recipes are a series of commands we want to run.
+- % is a wildcard, meaning it can be replaced by any combination of characters.
+When there are 2 % signs, the second one will be replace by the same combination of characters as the first one (i.e. they must match).

 ### Example 1 - The Simplest Makefile